Frequently Asked Questions

 @vonage/server-sdk

-Create Project Files: Create the main application file and a file for environment variables.
+Create Project Files: Create the main application file and environment variables file.

 Configure